mansim07/dataplex-labs/README.md

     source ~/.profile
     bash deploy-helper.sh ${PROJECT_ID} ${USERNAME}
     ```
     The scrirpt will take about 30-40 minutes to finish.

-8. Validate the Dataplex lakes and zones are created with the right number of asserts.
+8. Validate the Dataplex lakes and zones are created with the right number of asserts as shown below.
 Go to Dataplex -> Manage

     ![Dataplex Image](setup/resources/code_artifacts/imgs/Dataplex-ui.png)